SardorXY/Python_lessons/README.md

 # Python_lessons
-This Repository is consists of my Lesson in Python
+This Repository consists of my Lesson in Python